raiyanu/event-scheduler-pro/README.md

 ## TODO

+- [ ] The first name should be a compulsory field.
+(Because of this I couldn't able to see the HI text in the home page)
 - [x] Remove the button on add task modal
 - [x] While clicking cancel the form should resetted to default state
 - [X] While clicking delete, one extra modal is being appeared out of nowhere